artsy/README/playbooks/conferences.md

 - If you need help preparing a conference talk, stop by [Ash][ash]'s weekly Writing Office Hours.
 - It's also recommended sharing the talk and lessons with the team.

+## Approval Process

+- Find an event (conference/seminar/course) that you would like to attend.
+Identify items in the agenda that will contribute to both your own growth goals as well as Artsy's business goals.
+- Estimate any travel or lodging expenses that may be needed to attend the event using Concur to search for airfare and hotels
+- Speak to your manager about attending the event before purchasing tickets.
+Communicate the following items:
+  - How will this event contribute to your and your team's goals?
+  - What are the dates of the event?
+  - What is the attendance fee for the event?
+  - What travel and lodging feens will be required?
+  - Managers should consider the following:
+    - Does the event align with individual and business goals?
+    - Does the attendance cost fit within the remaining budget?
+    - Is attendance being requested far enough in advance to keep costs low?
+    - Are enough engineers being given a chance to attend events?
+    -
+- Purchase tickets for the event, and start an expense report in Concur or Vistra.
+- Make travel and loding arrangements via Concur and submit the expense report for approval.
+  - Managers will need to approve travel and lodging expenses above a certain rate, which in some cases can put a 24-hour hold on itineraries pending approval.
+  - For more information, review the [2019 Travel & Expense Policy][2019-travel-and-expense-policy].
+- Attend the event!
+Have fun, and consider sharing what you've learned with the team in our [Conference Notes][conference-notes] section.

 ## Conference List

 A growing list of related conferences: